RSP Permian (RSPP) Q1 2017 Results - Earnings Call Transcript

 Steven Gray - RSP Permian, Inc.

-Well, I wish I could tell you more about it but since we've only had our arms around that property for a few days or just a couple of months now, we probably only got one well that we actually drilled and completed from (28:52).
+Well, I wish I could tell you more about it but since we've only had our arms around that property for a few days or I guess a couple of months now, we probably only got one well that we actually drilled and completed from soup to nuts ourselves.

-And so, I could tell you that one data point came in about how we had expected but really one data point is not enough for me to tell you what I think they're going to be doing forward.
+And so, I could tell you that one data point came in about how we had expected, but really one data point is not enough for me to tell you what I think they're going to be doing forward.
 So, I think in 90 days when we do another update, we'll try to come out with more details on where we see costs going, but it's kind of preliminary for us to try to speculate right now.

 Michael Anthony Hall - Heikkinen Energy Advisors LLC

 Fair enough.
 Understood.
-How about just more broadly or generally as it relates to conversations with your service providers, has that evolved at all over the course of the year with volatility in oil price?
+How about just more broadly or generally as it relates to conversations with your service providers?
+Has that evolved at all over the course of the year with the volatility in oil prices?

 Steven Gray - RSP Permian, Inc.

 Yeah.
 We obviously are seeing some price increases along with other operators out there.
 In certain spots, it hasn't really changed.
 In other spots, it's changed pretty dramatically.
-Sand for right (29:47) now has gone up pretty drastically, and steel has gone up pretty drastically.
-So in some spots like that, we're seeing some 20% or 30% tight price increases; and in another spots, it's marginally higher.
-So overall, we still believe (30:06) 10%, 15% from what we saw the last year.
-And I can't really expect where (30:13) going to go from here.
+Sand for right now has gone up pretty drastically, and steel has gone up pretty drastically.
+So in some spots like that, we're seeing some 20% or 30% type price increases; and in other spots, it's marginally higher.
+So overall we still believe costs are up 10%, 15% from what we saw at the end of the last year.
+And I can't really speculate where I think it's going to go from here.

-I see service costs going up, and I see the oil prices going down.
+I see service costs going up, and I see oil prices going down.
 And so, those two have to kind of come together somewhere along the way this year.
-If oil prices stay down, I expect we won't see a whole lot more increase in service costs (30:34) But right now, I think we're still maybe thinking 15% higher than last year is what we're seeing.
+If oil prices stay down, I expect we won't see a whole lot more increase in service costs.
+We'll see.
+But right now, I think we're still maybe thinking 15% higher than last year is what we're seeing.

 Michael Anthony Hall - Heikkinen Energy Advisors LLC

 Okay.
 That's helpful.
-(30:45) trying to understand that dynamic with oil price coming down and costs seemingly going up.
-I guess last time (30:54) have some basis swaps in place.
-I'm just curious on how you intend to manage kind of basis risk or your netbacks over the next couple of years.
+Yeah, kind of what I was trying to – trying to understand that dynamic with oil price coming down and costs seemingly going up.
+I guess last on my end would be just, you all have some basis swaps in place.
+I'm just curious on how you intend to manage kind of basis risk or your netbacks over the next couple years.
 Any willingness to sign up for firm capacity out of the basin on any of the announced projects?
-Or just kind of where are you all heading on all that.
+Or just kind of where are your all heads at on all that?

 Steven Gray - RSP Permian, Inc.

-No. We're not looking at trying to (31:24) transportation out of the basin, but we are looking at trying to turn up some barrels longer term with some of our midstream partners that actually do have found transportation on those pipes.
-(31:36) So, our – we've never felt like that was a space that we wanted to play in too much until we get bigger.
-And so, we prefer just to partner-up with some guys.
+No. We're not looking at trying to buy firm transportation out of the basin, but we are looking at trying to firm up some barrels longer term with some of our midstream partners that actually do have firm transportation on those pipes.
+We've never felt like that was a space that we wanted to play in too much until we get bigger.
+And so we'd prefer just to partner up with some guys.

 And we've actually had some really good options come our way for this Delaware Basin asset.
-We have multiple pipelines in that area that are interested in the barrels and we have some options on the table that we're looking at right now.
-So, I think the good news is we got some optionality there.
+We have multiple pipelines in that area that are interested in the barrels, and we have some options on the table that we're looking at right now.
+So I think the good news is we got some optionality there.
 And we're pretty excited about the fact that we really haven't seen the constraints or the issues out there that some people might be concerned about.

 Michael Anthony Hall - Heikkinen Energy Advisors LLC

 Okay.
 That's helpful.
-And I guess, as a quick follow-up to that, to what extent are you tracking crude on the Delaware Basin side, any material distances?
+And I guess as a quick follow-up to that, to what extent are you trucking crude on the Delaware Basin side, any material distances?

 Steven Gray - RSP Permian, Inc.